pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     assert domain_event.foo == 'bar'

-Please note, the sequence, position, and event type values are not encrypted in the database.
-However, by encrypting the other attribute values, sensitive information, such as personally identifiable information, will always be encrypted at the level of the application.
+Please note, the sequence, position are necessarily not encrypted.
+However, by encrypting the state of the event, sensitive information, such as personally identifiable information, will always be encrypted at the level of the application, and so it will be encrypted in the database (and in all backups of the database).

 Event Store